 Students who are unable to pay fees by the due date may apply for an extension of time, which may be granted in extenuating circumstances.
-Such applications must be made before the due date
+Such applications must be made, in writing, before the due date and lodged at the student Enquiry Counter, the Chancellery.

-14. Failure to Pay Fees and Other Debts
+14. Failure to Pay Fees and Other Debts :

-Students who fail to pay prescribed fees or charges or are otherwise indebted to the University and who fail either to make a satisfactory settlement of indebtedness upon receipt of due notice or to receive a special exemption ceases to be entitled to the use of University facilities.
-Such students are not permitted to register for a further session, to attend classes or examinations, or to be granted any official credentials.
-In the case of students enrolled for Session 1 only or for both Sessions 1 and 2 this disbarment applies if any portion of fees is outstanding after the end of the eighth week of Session 2 only this disbarment applies if any portion of fees is outstanding after the end of the sixth week of Session 2 (30 August 1985).
+Students who fail to pay prescribed fees or charges or are otherwise indebted to the University and who fail either to make a satisfactory settlement of indebtedness upon receipt of due notice or to receive a special exemption cease to be entitled to the use of University facilities.
+Such students are not permitted to enrol for a further session, to attend classes or examinations, or to be granted any official credentials.
+In the case of students enrolled for Session 1 only or for both Sessions 1 and 2 this disbarment applies if any portion of fees is outstanding after the end of the eighth week of Session 1 (25 April 1986).
+In the case of students enrolled for Session 2 only this disbarment applies if any portion of fees is outstanding after the end of the sixth week of Session 2 (5 September 1986).